koselig/documentation/routing.md

 ## Adding pages to Wordpress Admin

 Adding pages to the Wordpress dashboard using Koselig is incredibly easy.
 You can use `Page::addPage($pageTitle, $menuTitle, $capability, $slug, $action, $iconUrl = '', $position = null)` and `Page::addSubpage($parent, $pageTitle, $menuTitle, $capabilities, $slug, $action)` to do this, these methods match the syntax of [add_menu_page](https://developer.wordpress.org/reference/functions/add_menu_page/) and [add_submenu_page](https://developer.wordpress.org/reference/functions/add_submenu_page/), respectively.
 The main difference between using `Page` and using Wordpress' native methods is that `Page` wraps your `action` so you can pass it the same types you can pass to your routes (closures and `controller@method` syntax) and dependencies will automatically be injected.

+## Custom Post Types

+Custom Post Types can be defined in `config/posttypes.php`.
+One called "Supplier" should be setup for you already, this should give you an example of how the configuration works.
+The parameters are the same as Wordpress' [register_post_type](https://codex.wordpress.org/Function_Reference/register_post_type#Arguments).